Dasharo/docs/docs/dasharo-menu-docs/dasharo-system-features.md

     + `Suspend to RAM (S3)` - standard sleep mode that suspends the machine state to RAM, supported on most operating systems (except Windows on 11th generation Intel Core processors or newer).
+      > Note: On some devices, S3 support is considered experimental.
+On these
+      > devices, the option will be marked as such.
 - `Battery Start Treshold` - The value set by this option represents the percentage of battery power; if it is above this value, the DUT won't start charging.
 If the DUT has started charging before this level, it will not stop